CiscoCloud/vaquero-docs/docs/current/tools.md

 ## Vaquero Migrate
 The Vaquero migrate tool is built for moving and renaming stored information about SoTs and Sites.
-By default the tool will check for collisions in the destination storage.
+By default, the tool will check for collisions in the destination storage.
 If it finds any, it will ask for the user to confirm to continue and overwrite any information.

 ### Using vaquero migrate